a-nsilva/joss-CNATool/paper.md

 | Calculates Efficiency	| Yes	| No	| No	| No |
 | Calculates Incidence-fidelity	| Yes	| No	| No	| No |
 | Uses the GPU to speed up calculations	| Yes	| No	| No	| No |

-\label{tb:tb1}
-: Summary of the main features presented by each of the analyzed programs.
+: Summary of the main features presented by each of the analyzed programs.\label{tb:tb1}

 # Software Framework